lawrenceevalyn/research-sandbox/research/gothic-motifs/analysis-sheets/README.md

 The tag names are extremely messy because I haven't renamed them after merging similar words together.
 I suggest treating the tags as strings and mostly ignoring what they say.
 It would be acceptable to ignore the specific content of the tag column and just treat the presence of a string like a 1 and the absence of a string like a 0.
 Please do *not* change the tags/column names, however.

 The first row is "Gender," which contains either "m" or "f".
 This is the feature I want to use all the other information to try to predict.
-Books with "unknown" author genders are not included in this spreadsheet (though I can make a spreadsheet of them later).
+Books with "unknown" author genders are not included in this spreadsheet; they are in Frank-unknowns.csv.

 ## Frank-Tracy-combined